 Using a floured rolling pin, roll out the dough until it is nice and thin.
-The goal is about 1/16th of an inch thick.
+The goal is about 1/16th of an inch thick – or as thin as you can make it.
 The edges will be a little ragged.
 That is okay.
 Just work it back and forth and side to side to get it spread as evenly as possible while still maintaining a relatively rectangular shape.

 4) Oil, Slice, & Poke

 Once the dough is rolled out, lightly brush the surface with olive oil.
 Don’t drench it!
 Just enough for a light coating.
 Then sprinkle some coarse salt over it as well.